ttvdijk/fastapi-template/README.md

    * Create the Web App
 3. Get a Web App Publish Profile, to deploy from GitHub
    * Go to your app service in the Azure portal.
-   * On the Overview page, select Get Publish profile.
+   * On the Overview page, select `Download publish profile`.
    * Save the downloaded file.
 You'll use the contents of the file to create a GitHub secret.
 4. Create the GitHub secrets and variables
    * Go to your GitHub repository